-To inform students about their responsibilities during testing and the reasons that results may be invalidated, principals may choose to ask students to read and sign a form to acknowledge that they understand their responsibilities.
-See www.doe.mass.edu/mcas/testadmin/retest/forms for an optional sample form for students to sign, as well as an optional sample letter that can be used to notify parents/guardians.
+To inform students about their responsibilities during testing and the reasons that results may be invalidated, principals may choose to ask students in grades 6 and above to read and sign a form to acknowledge that they understand their responsibilities.
+See www.doe.mass.edu/mcas/testadmin/forms for an optional sample form for students to sign, as well as an optional sample letter that can be used to notify parents/guardians.
 If these materials are used, principals should retain them in the school's test administration files.